lodash/babel-plugin-lodash/README.md

 ## Limitations

 * You must be using ES6 imports to load `lodash`
-* Chaining syntax is not supported
+* Chaining syntax is not supported.
+See [this blog post](https://medium.com/making-internets/why-using-chain-is-a-mistake-9bc1f80d51ba) for alternatives.